ajayvarghese2000/22WSD530-Programming-Multi-many-core-Systems-Coursework-1/Exercise 1/README.md

 ## Introduction

 This exercise aims to measure the performance of a matrix multiplication algorithm using pthreads.
-The algorithm is a simple matrix multiplication algorithm that uses a single thread to calculate each element of the resulting matrix.
 The algorithm is as follows:

 ```c++
 for (int i = 0; i < N; i++)